stephquinn/final-project-stephquinn/README.md

 Right now, I'm not sure I understand why inspections appear to repeat when I fire up the server.
 For instance, why do there seem to be four identical inspection rows for 24 Duck Hollow Dr in Elkton from May 20?
 There has to be a way to write code to not display duplicate rows.
 Maybe that can be one thing I do this coming week.

 Also, what will I do about sites that are residential addresses, like 24 Duck Hollow Dr?
 This is the kind of information I would probably omit for someone's house, but there's no other site name.
+Also, there are some things that are formatted strangely in my table - spaces missing between words and a hard-to-read date-time format, for instance.
+I will aim to fix those this week too.

 Plans: